Complain to the council

 When your complaint is considered, officers must always consider government legislation and council policy - if the service has followed these procedures then it is unlikely any complaint can be upheld or that you will get a different response by making a complaint.

-There are three stages to our complaints procedure but we hope that most problems can be resolved quickly at the first stage.
+There are two stages to our complaints procedure but we hope that most problems can be resolved quickly at the first stage.

 The council complaints process is a free service for individual complainants, but we have to ensure we offer value for money.
 We also don't want to make the process unduly difficult for residents to use.